Training structure

 Faculty of Science

-In the first part of this teaching unit, a general approach to radiation-matter interactions will be developed, covering the different interactions and associated detection methods.
-The second part of the course will develop the concepts of radiation protection through the effects of radiation on living matter, as well as the appropriate means of protection for humans and the environment.
+In the first part of this teaching unit, a general approach to radiation-matter interactions will be developed by addressing the different interactions and associated detection methods.
+A second part will develop all the concepts of radiation protection through the effects of radiation on living matter as well as the appropriate means of protection for humans and the environment.

 ECTS